 OUR CHEMICAL ROMANCE.

 When you come to think of it, we use an inordinate amount of chemicals, many of which are never thoroughly understood by us.
 Perhaps I am alone in the idea something we use in the home should be tested for suitability, but having worked along-side a scientist from ICI, things apparently are always given the minimum discretionary checks.
 Cancer is high on the list, long term cognitive change is not.
 Alarmingly, chemicals are nearly never checked to see if they react with other household chemicals.
 Hence our continuing struggles with DDT and Agent Orange.
 Whilst our governments have passed laws controlling the usage of such chemicals, their widespread use continues.
+Yearly, there are acute poisonings reported globally (11 million in Africa alone), yet our usage increases.

 Below is a list of what we have used in the past or still use and why we shouldn’t miss them.